Complaints Procedures

 Complaints about an individual staff member:

-• ● If the parent feels that this is not appropriate, the matter will be discussed with the manager, who will discuss the complaint with the staff member and try to reach satisfactory resolution.
+● If the parent or manager feels that this is not appropriate, the matter will be discussed with the manager, who will discuss the complaint with the staff member and try to reach satisfactory resolution.

 Stage two

-If it is impossible to reach a satisfactory resolution to complaint through informal discussion, the parent or carer should put their complaint in writing to the manager.
+If it is impossible to reach a satisfactory resolution to a complaint through informal discussion, the parent or carer should put their complaint in writing to the manager or by completing the Complaints reporting log.
 The manager will:

 Making a complaint to Ofsted